demirciAhmet/GNU-Linux-Notes/Syncthing-Automatic-Start.md

 https://www.reddit.com/r/SteamDeck/comments/vocyi5/start_syncthing_automatically_on_steamdeck_even/

-Next you will need a new text file located at /home/deck/.config/systemd/user/syncthing.service and the contents of the file will be
+Next you will need a new text file located at /etc/systemd/user/syncthing-autosync.service and the contents of the file will be

 ```
 [Unit]
-Description=Syncthing
+Description=Syncthing Automatic Sync Service

 [Service]
 Type=simple